Question: Which money services businesses activities does the Banking Department regulate?

 - Filing fee.

-Look on the website under Application Forms, for complete information on filing requirements.
+Refer to Application Forms, for complete information on filing.

 Effective September 1, 2023, House Bill (HB) 1666 sets out new regulations relating to the commingling of funds by Digital Asset Service Providers (DASPs) as defined under Section 160.001(6) of the Texas Finance Code.